How to Quit Vaping: Complete Guide

 Days 1-3: The Peak

 This is the hardest stretch.
+For day-by-day prep on what to expect, read the dedicated guide.
 Withdrawal symptoms hit full force:

 • Irritability and mood swings